upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 The Julia Electric Grid (JEG) toolbox provides a transient simulation framework for energy grids based on power electronic converters.
-With a few lines of code, an arbitrarily detailed parameterized energy grid can be initialized in Julia.
+With a few lines of code, a parameterized energy grid can be initialized in Julia.
 An example is shown in the figure below.

 ![\label{fig:grid}](ExampleGrid.png)
 _Fig.
 1:  Exemplary electric energy grid in single phase representation._

-By means of a state-space system, the system response is determined in the time domain which can be used for synthetic data generation to test novel control methods and compare them with state-of-the-art controllers.
+By means of a linear time invariant state-space system, the system is evolved, which can then be for synthetic data generation to test novel control methods and compare them with state-of-the-art controllers.